whc004/lab5/README.md

 ./non-fiction/OUP/Rybczynski/ch2.txt
 ./non-fiction/OUP/Rybczynski/ch3.txt
 ```
-We can find the files which are last accessed exactly one day after their status was last changed, which is useful when we want to check when we accessed the file after the last change time.
+We can find the files which are last accessed exactly one day after their status was last changed.
+It is useful when we want to check the specific time we accessed the file after the last change time.
 ```
 [cs15lwi23agm@ieng6-202]:written_2:591$ find -used 1
 ./non-fiction/OUP/Abernathy/ch1.txt